EGAMatsu/FXgl/README.md

 Then just run ``make`` within the root directory, else go into ``/superFX`` and run make there.
 ## Issues
 It doesn't run on bsnes-plus/accurate, nor snes9x, which will be (and is) a issue.
+Only tested to work in and on Mesen 2 and Ares.